 The GCSE itself consists of three examined papers (there is no coursework element).
 The language paper (worth 50%) tests the candidate's linguistic competence with unseen translation, comprehension and grammatical questions.
 For this paper there is a set vocabulary list, which we work towards learning gradually over the course.
 The other two papers are on set texts, one verse (25%) and one prose (25%).
 Pupils are expected to translate and comment upon their set authors.
 We expect almost all pupils who take the GCSE to achieve a very high grade on the new numerical GCSE grading system.
-In 2019 (pre-CAGs/TAGs), 55% of candidates achieved 9s and 82% 9 or 8.
+In 2022 75% of candidates achieved 9s and 87% 9 or 8.